tOOlmaRR/toolmarrs-collectables/API/README.md

 A node.js API used to interface with the database, through which inventory data may be managed.
 This is in its infancy, but will become the backbone of both the website and the WinAdminUI.

 ## Setup Instructions
-1. Ensure that your .env file has been created and includes the following key/value pairs:
+1. Ensure that your .env files have been created for each environment and includes the following key/value pairs:
-    - VERSION
-    - PORT
-1. Run the following command:
+    - VERSION: API version (eg. v1)
+    - PORT: which port to use (eg. 8080)
+    - DB_SERVER: the name of the (MS SQL) DB server
+    - DB_USER: the name of the (MS SQL) user to use
+    - DB_PASSWORD: the MS SQL user's password
+    - DB_NAME: the database name
+1. To start up the application, you have three options by entering the following commands at the command line:
+    1. DEVELOPMENT Environment with nodemon to monitor for changes:
         ```
         npm run dev
+        ```
+    2. DEVELOPMENT environment without monitoring:
+        ```
+        npm run start:dev
+        ```
+    3. PRODUCTION environment without monitoring:
+        ```
+        npm run start:prod
         ```

 ## Testing instructions
 1. Ensure that *Jest* is installed globally